jim-wyatt/data-visualization-demo/src/troubleshooting.md

 **Symptoms:** Code runs but no plot appears in the notebook.

 **Solutions:**
-1. Ensure `%matplotlib inline` is in the setup cell and has been executed.
+1. Ensure `%matplotlib inline` is in the setup cell and has been executed (it's in cell 1).
 2. Verify `import matplotlib.pyplot as plt` is run before plotting.
-3. Try `plt.show()` at the end of your plotting cell (though usually not needed with `%matplotlib inline`).
+3. Confirm matplotlib backend is set: `%matplotlib inline` should precede all plotting commands.
+4. For Jupyter Lab, ensure the Lab extensions are up to date: `jupyter labextension list`.

 #### "No module named 'datashader'"